railwayapp/docs/src/docs/reference/public-api.md

 ## Authentication

 To use the API, you will need an API token.
-You can create one by visiting the [tokens page](https://railway.app/account/tokens) in your account settings.
+You can create one by visiting the <a href="https://railway.app/account/tokens" target="_blank">tokens page</a> in your account settings.

 ```bash
 curl --request POST \